Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 Start specifying the header file segments by filling out the single elements of the BGM (Beginning of message) segment.
 This procedure shows how to edit a constant text value, for example the transaction type *Commercial invoice* that specifies the type of the INVOIC message.

->[INFO] The following procedures show by using examples how to specify specific header segments of the EDIFACT message.
-Follow the guidelines of your business partner when specifying the EDIFACT message!

 #### Prerequisites

 - You have expanded the message structure, see [Get header file segments](#get-header-file-segments).